ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 Role Variables - Installation
 -----------------------------
 ### cpd_service_name
-Name of the service to install, supported values are: `wsl`, `wml`, `wd`, `aiopenscale`, `dods`, and `spark`
+Name of the service to install, supported values are: `wsl`, `wml`, `wd`, `aiopenscale` and `spark`

 - **Required**
 - Environment Variable: `CPD_SERVICE_NAME`
 - Default Value: None

 ### cpd_product_version
 The product version (also known as operand version) of this service to install.
-Currently, due to defects in Cloud Pak for Data the only version that works is the latest (`4.0.9`), but in the future you should be able to set this to any released version of CP4D.

 - **Required**
-- Environment Variable: `CPD_PRODUCT_VERSION`
+- Environment Variable: `CPD_PRODUCT_VERSION` (or `CPD_RELEASE_VERSION` to install CPD services at the same version as Zen/CPD Control Plane, which is the recommended.)
-- Default Value: None
+- Default Value: 4.0.9

 ### cpd_service_storage_class
 This is used to set `spec.storageClass` in all CPD v3.5 services, and many - but not all - CP4D v4.0 services.